-Kentucky meets only a small part of this goal.
-The state should at least offer teachers the option of a fully portable pension plan, such as a defined contribution plan.
+South Carolina nearly meets this goal.
+The state is commended for offering teachers the option of defined contribution plans.
 The portability of such plans is attractive to an increasingly mobile teacher workforce.
-If Kentucky maintains its defined benefit option, it should also consider allowing vesting after year three instead of year five.
+If South Carolina maintains its defined benefit plan, it should consider allowing vesting after year three instead of year five.